belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "So *that's* how you were doing it," says Abundance.

-Prince Calvin, who has seemed like he was in shock, thanks the party for saving him.
+Prince Calvin thanks the party for saving him.
 "Those assassins must have been from the Wood Scorpions.
 I don't think Crystalport is a safe place for me anymore...
 I might have to return to the Citadel."
 He makes a face.

 "What do we do with Leander?" asks Valya.